-The Hiroo neighbourhood is one of the places I visited very frequently because a training centre of the company I worked for was in that area.
-I visited there from time to time to have an English test or a training for English writing or business skills when I was a young worker.
+The Hiroo neighbourhood is one of the places I visited very frequently because the training centre of the company I worked for was in that area.
+I visited there from time to time to have an English test or training for English writing or business skills when I was a young worker.
 Every time I had classes there, I dropped in on the supermarket to see the shoppers coming from abroad, mainly the United States, who looked rich enough to afford the imported products sold there.
-To see such successful people encouraged me to make my best efforts to learn English and business skills for my success.
+To see such successful people encouraged me to do my best to learn English and business skills for my success.

 However, several years later the training centre was closed and moved to another place.
-Most of the products sold in the supermarket has become what I can get online for the same prices as in their home countries, without paying extra money at such an imported grocery shops.
+Most of the products sold in the supermarket has become what I can get online for the same prices as in their home countries, without paying extra money at such imported grocery shops.
 Besides, the United States is no longer the goal for successful persons, seeing the current circumstances of it.

 The supermarket was a dream for me, and a wonderland that offered me a space of extraordinariness, but it ended the role as a symbol of success with the change of the times.
 Without the supermarket, I will visit the Hiroo area more rarely than ever.